 Users can create, view, edit, delete or share their studio, as well as view or remove the shared studio from their list.

-My Studio: Studios created by yourself.
+My Studio: Studios created by you.
 You can create new, view, edit, delete and share the existing studios in this section.

-Studio Shared with me: All the studios that have been shared with your account.
+Studio Shared with me: Studios shared with your account.
 You do not have permission to edit the studios in this section.
 Removing a studio here simply means excluding yourself from the list of user accounts that have been granted permission by its author to access it.

 The Editor Mode is where you create your designs for the user interface, and set up monitoring/controlling configuration for the devices.